geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-09/meeting-transcript.md

 Two other things to talk about.
 We still got to fix the copy out speed of the USB.
 Nimlgen: Yeah.
-Geohot: I bought a...
+Geohot: I bought a..
 Oh, this is flaky.
 I'll remove that.

 ##### **Chenyu** [[00:13:14](https://www.youtube.com/watch?v=axTYYYYOHHY&t=794)]